Last Updated on December 1, 2022

 I wrote this entire review using the laptop stand, and I can say that, having used it for a bit, that it’s a pretty good stand.
 It’s large enough for a 15.6″ laptop and is easily adjustable to whatever configurations I need.
 It does wobble a little, although not much more than other stands like this that I’ve used.
 In addition, I did have to play a little with configuration to find one that was both optimal and not likely to tip over.

 If you need a stand that’s flexible to whatever situation you’re in, this isn’t a bad one to look at.
 It was stable enough for me to use without trouble, and it is easy to set up and adjust.
-You can find cheaper ones online, but most of those won’t be as modular.
+You might find cheaper ones online, but most of those won’t be as modular.

 I’ll probably have some use for this one.